 61% of employees believe diversity and inclusion strategies are beneficial and essential.

-At a time when the impact of COVID-19 is changing our working habits, we examine why it’s vital to create an office culture which is as diverse as it is inclusive.
-This comes as statistics from software company Quantum Workplace’s Diversity + Inclusion report reveal how 75% of employees believe that more diversity is needed.
+For example, statistics from software company Quantum Workplace’s Diversity + Inclusion report reveal how 75% of employees believe that more diversity is needed.

 What constitutes a diverse workplace?

 When asked about what it means to implement a diverse workforce, people tend to conjure up an environment which comprises employees of various genders, ethnicities and racial backgrounds.

 While this is true, there’s definitely more to it than this.
 In fact, a diverse workforce includes people across categories such as religion, sexual orientation, languages, culture, educational background, ways of thinking, physical ability, socioeconomic status and skill-sets.

 Cultivating a diverse workplace creates an environment which is brimming with different outlooks and perspectives, which can be a great asset to companies for many reasons.
 Let's take a look at a few of them...

 When a group of like-minded people are put together, they will inevitably generate similar ideas because their ways of thinking are similar.
 Taking steps to mix a diverse range of individuals will help to eliminate any homogenous attitudes, resulting in a workforce which can bounce ideas off each other, exchange unique perspectives and ultimately spark exciting and innovative new ideas.

 According to Deloitte, cognitive diversity can enhance team innovation by up to 20%

 Diversity and productivity enjoy a symbiotic relationship.
 In fact, research by Forbes has found that diversifying your team can boost productivity by a staggering 77%.